Logius-standaarden/fsc-external-contract/specifications.md

   The ID of the Delegator that has delegated the authorisation to publish the Service
 * *delegator_name(string):*
   The name of the Delegator that has delegated the authorisation to publish the Service

+All properties are required when using the `delegation.publication.external_contract_reference` object.

 Example:
 ```json